 SELF CARE FOR PARENTS

-I didn't however, support our children to have more than one major out of school activity at a time each.
+Because it impacted on time we had as a family to build the positive relationships I didn't support our children having more than one major out of school activity at a time, each.

 For example gymnastics was three afternoons a week at one stage.
 It was when it was required to attend two morning before school and Saturdays as well as the three afternoons a week I decided it was too much of a family commitment to continue, especially as my eldest son was going into a Selective High School where there was a lot of additional homework too.

 At that time tennis and touch football were considered more manageable options.

 T.V. and computer time was a privilege in our household, not a right.